Granddave/site/content/posts/weekly-and-daily-note-templates-in-obsidian.md

-This template includes a [command](https://silentvoid13.github.io/Templater/syntax.html#command-syntax) that includes JavaScript to build up the file that we want based on the name of the file.
+This template includes a [command](https://silentvoid13.github.io/Templater/syntax.html#command-syntax) that executes JavaScript to build up the file that we want based on the name of the file.
 It generates links to the previous and next week as properties, and links to all work days of the week as bullet points.